-Importing Data Into Your Redis Enterprise Cloud Private Database
+Importing Data Into Your Redis Enterprise VPC Database

-You can import an existing dataset into your Redis Enterprise Cloud Private instance.
-This article lists the steps required to share your dataset with Redis Enterprise Cloud Private.
+You can import an existing dataset into your Redis Enterprise VPC instance.
+This article lists the steps required to share your dataset with Redis Enterprise VPC.

 You can import a dataset from an existing Redis server or an RDB file from various sources detailed below.

 You can also import a sharded database that has multiple RDB files by merging the files into a single RDB.
 Contact support if you need help merging the RDB files.

 Note: Expired keys do not get imported.
 As a result, the number of keys in the source and destination databases might be different after the import completes.

 To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Enterprise VPC instance and click the “Import” button when done:

 - Enter the hostname or the public IP address of the source Redis server in the Redis Hostname/IP Address box.